 PREFACE - The standards below are as appropriate to the country of residence and the specific aviation regulator of that country as referenced by the term "Authority Having Jurisdiction" (AHJ).
-However, Federal Aviation Authority (FAA), Maintenance Repair Organization (MRO), European Aviation Safety Authority (EASA) or Transport Canada (TC) are considered the minimal regulations that all other national regulations are measured against.
-CAMTS Accreditation Standards, as a measure of quality are part of a voluntary process and frequently exceed national aviation regulations (which are considered minimal).
+However, Federal Aviation Authority (FAA), European Aviation Safety Authority (EASA) or Transport Canada (TC) are considered the minimal regulations that all other national regulations are measured against.
+CAMTS Accreditation Standards, as a measure of quality, are part of a voluntary process and frequently exceed the AHJ's aviation regulations.